crosadoDAP/DAP/README.md

 For use in public (no proprietary code will be found here)

-The code found herein has been cleared for anyone to use.
+The code found herein has been cleared for anyone to see and re-use when available.

+Typical code is removed once it has been proven to work in production.